zhangao0086/DKCamera/README.md

 public var flashMode:AVCaptureFlashMode = .Auto

 public class func isAvailable() -> Bool

+/// Determines whether or not the rotation is enabled. public var allowsRotate = false
 ```

 > If you are going to add a full-screen view as `cameraOverlayView`, maybe you should use the `DKCameraPassthroughView` or its subclass that have overriden the `hitTest` method in order to the event passes through to the expected view.